Embrun, Ontario

 Embrun (ˈɛmbrən in English; /fr/), is a community in the Canadian province of Ontario in the Eastern Ontario region.
 Embrun is also part of the National Capital Region.
 Embrun is part of the larger Russell Township in Prescott and Russell United Counties.
-In 2011 (the year of the most recent census), the urban area of Embrun had a total population of 6,380, but if surrounding agricultural areas closely tied to the community are included, the population figure rises to 8,669.
+In 2021, the population centre of Embrun had a total population of 8,680.
 This makes Embrun the largest community in the Township of Russell.

-Embrun has grown rapidly in recent years.
+Embrun has grown rapidly in the 21st century.
 The population of Embrun surged nearly 25 per cent to 8,680 between 2016 and 2021, while nearby Russell expanded by 22 per cent to 6,135.
 On the list of Eastern Ontario cities with at least 1,000 people, in 2021, they ranked first and third in growth.
 Between 2001 and 2006, the population of Embrun's urban area increased by 26.6%, higher than any other community in the 613 area code and the 8th highest in Ontario.
 Between 2006 and 2011 its growth was slower, but still more than double the provincial average, growing at a rate of 12.8%, which was the 6th fastest in the 613 area code and the 25th fastest in Ontario.

 The town has a French-speaking majority, with a significant English-speaking minority.
 According to the 2006 Census, 57% of Embrun's population speaks French at home, while 41% speak English at home.
 The remaining 2% speak either both languages equally, or speak a non-official language.

 The community is located approximately 44 km from Ottawa, and 165 km from Montreal, off the Trans-Canada Highway 417, between Russell, Ontario, and Limoges, Ontario.

 Politically, the community is situated in the electoral district of Glengarry—Prescott—Russell both provincially and federally.